newatoms/guides/writing-guide/readme.md

 ## Structure of paragraphs

 Most paragraphs expand on the information offered in an earlier paragraph.
-You should therefore build [transitions](../transitions/) between paragraphs.
+You should make sure the last sentence in one paragraph smoothly [transitions](../transitions/) to the next paragraph.
 Each paragraph should add a unique point but it doesn't have to make sense on its own.
 Try to reach a conclusion at the end of the paragraph which places the information in the paragraph into the bigger whole.

 ## Structure of sentences